MatthEcono/juliarensi.github.io/index.md

 permalink: /
 ---

 Welcome!

-I am **Mattheus Rodrigues da Silva**, a **PhD Student in Economics at the Federal University of Pernambuco (UFPE)** and **Visiting Researcher at the University of York (UK)**.
+I am **Julia Silva Rensi**, a **PhD Candidate in Political Science at the Federal University of Pernambuco (UFPE)**.

 My research focuses on:

-- Health Economics
+- Foreign Policy Analysis
-- Spatial Econometrics
+- International Cooperation
-- Public Policy Evaluation
+- China–Latin America Relations
-- Labor Economics
+- Food Security and Global Governance

-You can explore my **publications, teaching materials, research projects and CV** using the menu above.
+You can explore my **publications, research projects, teaching activities, and CV** using the menu above.